InternationalColorConsortium/DemoIccMAX/docs/index.md

     embedded ICC profile information about a JPG image to the console.

-  * wxProfileDump provides a [wxWidgets](https://www.wxwidgets.org/) GUI based iccMAX and legacy ICC profile inspector tool.
+  * wxProfileDump provides a [wxWidgets](https://www.wxwidgets.org/) GUI based ICC and iccMAX profile inspector tool.
 The code for this tool is based on wxWidgets 3.2.